eGain/egain-km-popular-articles-widget/README.md

 1. Enable CORS in the eGain application.
 This is required in order to make the web service APIs work without CORS issues.
 Follow section "Enabling Cross-Origin Resource Sharing" of the product guide "eGain Administrator’s Guide to Administration Console".

 # Using Popular Articles Widget
-1. Clone or download the Sample Application from git hub repository.
+1. Clone or download the Sample Application from git hub repository https://github.com/g-aprajidiot/eGain-KM-Popular-Articles-Widget.
 1. Change below attributes as required in the index html file.
     1. your_egain_system_url_with-context_root
     1. your_kb_portal_id